swissquote/crafty/packages/crafty-preset-babel/README.md

 ### `crafty jsLint`

-This linter will leverage ESLint to lint your JavaScript files with the Swissquote presets preinstalled.
+This linter will leverage ESLint to lint your JavaScript files with the Swissquote presets pre-configured.
 All [ESLint CLI](https://eslint.org/docs/user-guide/command-line-interface) options are valid here.

 The additions made by this command are: